 Receiver Firmware Configuration

-Follow the steps outlined below to configure GNSS receivers to work with the Skylark cloud corrections service over a direct connection to the Internet.
-Power up the GNSS receivers board and open the connection with the Swift Console.
+Follow the steps outlined below to configure GNSS receiver to work with the Skylark cloud corrections service over a direct connection to the Internet.
+Power up the GNSS receiver board and open the connection with the Swift Console.

 Once the receiver is connected to the Internet, follow these steps to enable Skylark:

 - Navigate to Settings tab of Swift Console and scroll down to the ‘ntrip’ section

 - Enter the <username> and <password> as received in the account activation email.
 If you don’t have credentials, please contact our sales team (firstname.lastname@example.org) to sign-up

 - Set the ‘gga out interval’ to 1

 - Change ntrip enable entry to True